anquanscan/sec-tools/README.md

 [nerfball](https://github.com/jay-johnson/nerfball): Want to see how something like Internet Chemotherapy works without bricking your own vms?
 This is a jail to reduce the python runtime from doing bad things on the host when running untrusted code.
 Nerf what you do not need :space_invader: + :bug: :soccer: :football: :whale:
 [CVE-2022-25845](https://github.com/Expl0desploit/CVE-2022-25845): Fastjson exploit
 [Charlatano](https://github.com/Jire/Charlatano): Proves JVM cheats are viable on native games, and demonstrates the longevity against anti-cheat signature detection systems
 [diceware-generator](https://github.com/Invictum/diceware-generator): Web based implementation of Diceware passphrases generator.
+[Pentesting-Basics](https://github.com/ShubhamJagtap2000/Pentesting-Basics): 🔍 Basic terms and notes on penetration testing that I learned(learning) on the HackTheBox(HTB) platform